JosephLai241/The-Struggle/README.md

 ## How It Works and Use Cases

-This program essentially makes it easier and faster to maintain a spreadsheet of all the jobs applications you want to record.
+This program essentially makes it easier and faster to maintain a locally-stored spreadsheet of all the jobs applications you record.
 A spreadsheet will be created for you on the first run.
 See [Read This Before You Run the Program](#read-this-before-you-run-the-program) for more information.

 **Adding a job:** The program will check if there is an existing CSV file of your job applications in the current working directory.
 If it does not exist, the program will create the file for you and add the first job you record.